Tropical Storm Dottie: Preparations and impact

-In response to the storm, gale warnings were issued on August 19 from Jacksonville, Florida to Virginia Beach, Virginia.
-A hurricane watch was also posted between Savannah, Georgia and Cape Hatteras, North Carolina.
-The hurricane watch was later extended to Jacksonville when conditions appeared more favorable for the storm's intensification, but was soon discontinued.
+In response to the storm, gale warnings were issued from Jacksonville, Florida to Virginia Beach, Virginia, with hurricane watches from Savannah, Georgia to Cape Hatteras, North Carolina.
 Flooding rains were anticipated in the Carolinas, though, in contrast, Dottie was compared to a mere thunderstorm by some local officials.

 Prior to being upgraded to a tropical storm, the depression spawned heavy precipitation and high winds throughout southern Florida and portions of the Bahamas.
 In Fort Lauderdale, the storm dropped 10.68 in of rainfall, and in the Miami area, 24-hour rainfall totals reached 8 in.
 The heavy rainfall caused street flooding across the region, especially in the Broward County cities of Fort Lauderdale, Hollywood, Lauderhill, Miramar, and Tamarac.
 Further south, street flooding in Miami delayed thousands of motorists during morning rush-hour traffic.
 Police closed the Venetian Causeway - which links Miami to the Venetian Islands and Miami Beach - after the bridge was inundated with 2.5 ft of water.
 The highest recorded wind gusts were 62 mph in Islamorada, and in the city the winds damaged a roof.
 The winds downed trees, and left roughly 20 neighborhoods in southern Florida without power during the passage of Dottie.
 Wind gusts of 40 to 50 mph were recorded across the northern Florida Keys and Grand Bahama.
 Near the latter location, a fishing boat capsized during the storm; four of its occupants drowned.

 Along the coast of the Southeastern United States, tides generally ran 1 to 2 ft above normal, peaking at 3.5 ft in North Carolina.
 Moderate to heavy rainfall was reported in the Carolinas, causing flooding of 5 ft deep in New Hanover County, North Carolina.
 Overall damage was light and primarily limited to coastal beach erosion.
 In some areas, Dottie helped relieve drought conditions.